New Kingston Saint Andrew Parish, Jamaica Travel Guide

 Kingston generally holds warm temperatures, typically between 26°C and 30°C (79-86°F) all year.
 The tropical conditions mean humidity often stays high, commonly over 70%.
 Rainfall patterns divide the year.
 The main rainy periods occur from May up To the month of june and again from September to November.
 During these times, rain often appears as short, heavy afternoon downpours.
 These can be intense but seldom last all day, frequently giving way to sunshine.

-The driest months are generally From december To april and July to August, with more consistent clear skies.
-Travelers visiting during hurricane season (June to November, peak August-October) should monitor weather forecasts.
+The driest months are generally December to April and July to August, with more consistent clear skies.
+Travelers visiting in the hurricane season (June to November, peak August-October) should monitor weather forecasts.

 Kingston falls within the Atlantic hurricane belt.
 Peak activity occurs from August to October.
 Travelers planning visits during these months track weather forecasts closely.

 Heavy tropical downpours can occur, possibly leading to localized flooding.
-This impacts street conditions and transportation, especially in the rainy periods.
+This impacts street conditions and transportation, specifically during the rainy periods.

 Highest from August to October.